reactioncommerce/reaction-docs/developer/components/README.md

 # UI Components

-Reaction UI components using Blaze and React.
+Reaction UI components use Blaze and React.

+## Reaction Components API

+Most of the React components can be replaced or extended using our API.
+Learn more about our [Reaction Components API](/developer/components/API.md).

-## Component StyleGuide
+## Component Style Guide

 Below is a basic example of how a component should look.
 Components should be reusable without any dependencies on Meteor, database, session, trackers, composeWithTracker or redux connect if possible.
 There are a few exceptions, however, fetching from the database is best served from a higher order component.